Osaka rallies, tops Bencic to make Miami Open women's final

 “For me, it was more important in a way just to win the match itself than to become No. 1,” Medvedev said.
 “Winning the match, I saw it more as a bonus.”

-Hurkacz, who is from Poland, will next meet either No. 14 Carlos Alcaraz of Spain or unseeded Miomir Kecmanovic of Serbia in the semifinals.
-Kecmanovic and Alcaraz play in the last quarterfinal later Thursday.
+Hurkacz, who is from Poland, will next meet No. 14 Carlos Alcaraz of Spain in the semifinals.
+Alcaraz defeated unseeded Miomir Kecmanovic of Serbia 6-7 (5), 6-3, 7-6 (5) on Thursday night in the last men’s quarterfinal.

 “I was returning pretty well, I was putting some pressure on his serves and that was helping my game,” Hurkacz said.
 “I was able to get some free points on my serve and that was pretty big.”